 "That's because they were hemorrhaging," Schweigart said."Tim has had to be very creative in generating revenue in order to pay the bills."

 Part of that has involved expanding the variety of available pool services.
 Public pools, it turns out, are nearly always money leeches, Schweigart said.
 Utilities for the pools alone run about $13,900 a month, according to a staff report.
-Add on about $8,600 a month for chemicals and pool supplies, $5,000 a month for maintenance and repairs, and $400 a month for internet and telephone services, and the city now faces a monthly bill of $27,900 a month.
+Add on about $8,600 a month for chemicals and pool supplies, $5,000 a month for maintenance and repairs, and $400 a month for internet and telephone services, and the city now faces a monthly bill of $27,900.

 Another challenge associated with the pool operations is that the city's Belle Haven pool makes no money, Schweigart said.